mandiant/capa/README.md

 ```

 Additionally, capa also supports analyzing [CAPE](https://github.com/kevoreilly/CAPEv2) sandbox reports for dynamic capabilty extraction.
-In order to use this, you first have to submit your sample to CAPE for analysis, and then pass the generated report to capa as you would an ordinary object file.
+In order to use this, you first submit your sample to CAPE for analysis, and then run capa against the generated report (JSON).

 Here's an example of running capa against a packed binary, and then running capa against the CAPE report of that binary: